What to do at the gym

 To see any cardio benefits from swimming, it’s recommended that you do 20 minutes of uninterrupted laps.
 So, to complete a 45-minute swim workout, you should do 20 minutes of laps using a range of swimming strokes – backstroke, front stroke and breaststroke – rest for 5 minutes and then another 20 minutes of laps.
 To avoid gathering in the lanes, you should take rests between lengths outside the pool.

-If you would like to go swimming when pools reopen, you can find your local Better pool here.
+If you would like to go swimming, you can find your local Better pool here.

 Which fitness classes will be available?